Jodenee/Voyager/docs/Reference/Bases/BaseFlags.md

-# PublicUserFlags
+# BaseFlags
-Represents a user's flags.
+A base class for any flags.

 <br />